webmaster442/BookGen/Commands.md

 `--json-log`
     Outputs log in JSON format.
 Usefull for interop purposes.

+# Addfrontmatter

+Add a basic YAML frontmatter information to all markdown files located in the current folder and it's subfolders.

+`BookGen Addfrontmatter [-v] [-d [directory]]` `BookGen Addfrontmatter [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

 # Assembly-document

 Generates a markdown file(s) from a given .NET assembly and it's XML documentation file.